Frequently Asked Questions

 (after interval of 8 or more years)

-*If you are unsure whether chiropractic is suitable for you we can offer you a free spinal health check.
-This is a 15 minute appointment in which to discuss the problem with the chiropractor.
+*If you are unsure whether chiropractic is suitable for you we can offer you a free scheduled telephone conversation where you can discuss the problem and your symptoms with the chiropractor.

 Home visits can be arranged on request, please telephone 01273 483327 for more information and cost.